aosabook/500lines/same-origin-policy/doc/chapter.md

 a CORS request is not sent by a browser but instead crafted by a malicious user which intentionally sets the `origin` header to something else?

+## Conclusion

+In this chapter, we set out to construct a document that provides a clear understanding of the SOP and its related mechanismsq by building a _model_ of the policy in a language called Alloy.
+Our model of the SOP is not an implementation in the traditional sense, and can't be deployed for use, unlike artifacts shown in other chapters.
+Instead, we wanted to demonstrate the key elements behind our approach to ``agile modeling'': (1) starting out with a small, abstract model of the system and _incrementally_ adding details as necessary, (2) specifying _properties_ that the system is expected to satisfy, and (3) applying _rigorous analysis_ to explore potential flaws in the design of the system.
+Of course, this chapter was written long after the SOP was first introduced, but we believe that this type of modeling would potentially be even more beneficial if it is done during the early stage of system design.

+Besides the SOP, Alloy has been used to model and reason about a variety of systems across different domains -- ranging from network procotols, semantic web, bytecode security to electronic voting and medical systems.
+For many of these systems, Alloy's analysis led to discovery of design flaws and bugs that had eluded the developers, in some cases, for years.
+We invite our readers to visit the Alloy page (http://alloy.mit.edu) and try building a model of their favorite system!

 ## Appendix A: Reusable Modules in Alloy

 As mentioned earlier in this chapter, Alloy makes no assumptions about